Marie died 20 December 2013

 Her sight also deteriorated and she maintained contact with the world with her hearing, listening to the radio to keep up with news

-Five years ago, Ms Fleming registered with Dignitas, the clinic in Zurich, Switzerland, where terminally ill patients can bring about their own deaths under the supervision of qualified doctors.
+Five years ago, Marie Fleming registered with Dignitas, the clinic in Zurich, Switzerland, where terminally ill patients can bring about their own deaths under the supervision of qualified doctors.

 But she did not travel after Tom vowed that he would assist her to die at a time of her choosing — even if it meant going to jail.